jiyorude/vertice/README.md

 <br/>

 ### Installation
-Vertice can be installed in three different ways.
-The easiest way is to download the standalone `.exe` or `.app` files found inside the `Release` section of the repository.

-Simply extract the files from the download, place your Quake III Arena maps inside the `input` folder and run the executable.
-Vertice is able to spot the difference between `.bsp` and `.pk3` files and can work with both of them.
-Vertice can also recognize multiple `.bsp` files inside a `.pk3` archive.
-Depending on the amount of maps and processing power of your computer, the time needed to generate the data may vary, but in most cases shouldn't take longer than a few seconds.
-Once completed, a pdf containing all of the data will be generated in the `output` folder for further use.

-Another way to run vertice is by installing it as a PyPi package and running the algorithm through a specific run command.

-The third and last way to use vertice is by cloning the repository and installing the dependencies.
+Vertice can be installed in two different ways.
+The easiest way to run the algorithm is to install the PyPi package and run it from the commandline.
+The second way to use vertice is by cloning the repository and installing the dependencies.

 You need to make sure that you have a recent version of [Python](https://www.python.org/downloads/) installed (Preferably >= 3.8).
 You will need `pip` as well in order to download a number of required dependencies.
 If you download Python from the original Python Foundation Website, pip will automatically be installed.

 **If you are using the PyPi package, please follow this approach:**
 * Verify your Python version and/or install/upgrade